Fact Checked

 4. All content is written by our team of scientists, nutritionists, and health and wellness experts.
 Each professional has unique knowledge about superfoods and supergreens that they bring to our content.
 All articles include an expert’s byline.

-5. Ensō Superfoods does not gear content around attracting readership.
+5. Live it Up does not gear content around attracting readership.
 Our primary concern is educating readers seeking information and providing accurate data that aligns with our mission of health—and health information—for all.

-6. Ensō Superfoods has a zero-tolerance policy for plagiarism.
+6. Live it Up has a zero-tolerance policy for plagiarism.

 Our Editorial Process

-What is Chlorella and What Does it Do?
+What Is Chlorella and What Does It Do?
 A Complete Guide

 What is Chlorella and What Does it Do?